-Can I get a check behalf of someone else?
+Can I seek advice on behalf of someone else?

-The financial health check should be carried out by the person it relates to.
-If you are doing it on behalf of your family, as long as you have the correct information relating to other family members, then this is ok.
-If you are arranging the financial health check on behalf of someone who cant attend in person, it may be worth doing the financial health check over the phone or enquire whether your local bureau can organise a home visit.
+Gaining advice from the Money Talk Team should be sought by the person whom it relates to.
+If you are seeking advice on behalf of your family, as long as you have the correct information relating to other family members, then this is ok.
+If you are arranging the appointment on behalf of someone who can't attend in person, it may be worth talking to the Money Talk Team over the phone or inquire whether your local bureau can organise a home visit.